 The post is from 2005, but not the first to address this unusual wear pattern.
-I have photos and may add them later.
-I have no idea why the text wraps this way.
-I just spent an hour trying to fix it.
+I had photos but lost them, sorry.

-Thanks again for you very professional and informative site.
+Thanks again for you your very professional and informative site.

 With best regards,